koendv/paste_dispenser/README.md

 The display shows the motor speed.

 The OLED display is a generic OLED module 0.91" diagonal, 128x32 pixel, I2C, SSD1306, as found on ebay, aliexpress and [others](https://www.google.com/search?q=OLED+module+0.91%22+128x32+I2C+SSD1306+price).
 Before buying, check the module has a 4-pin connection - GND, VCC, SDA, SCK - and uses a SSD1306 controller.
-The display *ought* not to touch any of the components below, but you can put a bit of Kaptan tape on the back of the display, just to make sure.
+The display *ought* not to touch any of the components below, but you can always put a bit of Kaptan tape on the back of the display, just to make sure.

 The OLED display is optional.
 If you choose not to install the OLED display you can still check stepper speed on the serial console.

 ## Menu

 There is a settings menu on the serial port.
-The serial port runs at 115200, 8N1.
+The serial port runs at 115200, 8N1, no flow control.
 Access the menu using a vt100 ansi terminal emulation, e.g. [PuTTY](https://putty.org/) on Windows, or *minicom* on Linux.
 On Android, use an USB OTG adapter and *Serial USB Terminal*.
-The settings menu allows you to configure forward and backward speed, pullback, and microstepping, and to store and recall these settings from non-volatile memory.
+The settings menu allows you to configure forward speed, backward speed, pullback, and microstepping, and to store and recall these settings from non-volatile memory.
 The menu looks like this:

 	[f] Forward speed 125 steps/sec
 	[s] Forward steps 0 steps